M3tox/HD2unpacker/Doc.md

 # Documentation

 If you are a programmer, who wants to do something with H&D2 archives, this document might be interesting for you.
-The ISDM class is used here but it has actually more functions to offer and if my time allows it, I will add more functionalities.
+The ISDM class is used here but it has actually more functions to offer and if my time allows it, I will add more.
 If you have suggestions what could be added, feel free to contact me.

-After you have mounted the archive by creating in instance you can access its public methodes, which allow you to:
+After you have mounted the archive by creating an instance you can access its public methodes, which allow you to:
 - Write table record to text file
 - Write all File headers to text file
 - write a list of all files this archive includes
 - Write all files with 3 overloadings
 - Write a single file
-- Get single files content
+- Get single file (in memory)
 - Get archive file identification name
 - Loopup file index by searching with file Hint (16 bytes size max)
 - Get amount of files in given archive